 Digital currency miners who receive the currency as compensation for their work may also be subject to self-employment tax.

-Forbes reported in March that just over 800 investors reported bitcoin gains in 2015, while Woodin says Bitcoin users number in the “tens of millions.”
+Fortune reported in March that just over 800 investors reported bitcoin gains in 2015, while Woodin says Bitcoin users number in the “tens of millions.”

 Coinbase is a digital wallet platform with over 9 million users of its own who hold Bitcoin, Ethereum and Litecoin.
 In March, the IRS sued Coinbase to get customer records and look for unreported income.
 The agency later narrowed the types of information it wanted to see, our sister publication The Recorder reported in June.